 She told Insight she has always been told to get an education but now feels pushed to abandon her dream of becoming a social worker to get a job at a supermarket.

-Next story in National: ACC details steps to improve privacy
+Next story in New Zealand: ACC details steps to improve privacy

 Copyright © 2012, Radio New Zealand